ee474itm/2024-Project-Team6/README.md

 Run the following commands.
 ```
 python u2net_test.py

 python applyMask_Removal.py
 ```
 The first command produces masks, which are saved in the U2NET/test_data/u2net_results file.
 The subsequent command applies the mask(s) onto the original image and saves the results in the U2NET/test_data/finalResults file.

 ### Results:
+The following are some of the results from the U2Net model.

 ## About Instruct-pix2pix